scopelemanuele/OS-Keychains/README.md

 ##Contributing:

-Please provide a .stl file of your object along with some screenshots from inside freecad.
+Please provide a .stl file of your object along with some screenshots from inside your CAD-program.
 Try to make the object about 40x40mm.
+You are not limited to the programs I use.
+As long as the .STL is properly provided.